gabo180/gabo180/README.md

 - 🔭 I’m currently working on Full Stack Development projects
 - 🌱 I’m currently learning about development best practices.
-- 👯 I’m looking to collaborate on interesting meaninful and stunning projects.
+- 👯 I’m looking to collaborate on interesting meaningful and stunning projects.
 - 💬 Ask me about games and daugthers.
 - 📫 How to reach me: gabrieldejesushernandez@gmail.com
 - ⚡ Fun fact: I firmly believe that anyone can learn anything!